Talks Programme 2023

 The Charlton Society usually holds talks on matters of local interest, normally on the third Saturday of every month, in Charlton House, or, on occasion, The Assembly Rooms, from 2.30pm.
-However due to Charlton House hosting filming throughout April, the next meeting will be held at St Luke’s.
-The next meeting is scheduled on Saturday 15th April, at St Luke’s, a presentation by Barbara Holland, on The Eastcombe Estate.
+The next meeting is scheduled for Saturday 16th December at Charlton House, the Talk will be presented by Mary Mills on The history of Atlas & Derrick Gardens.

 Where possible we also upload the presentations on to the website.